MOHAMED-ATEF2017/feature_generator_clean_architecture/README.md

 5. Open a Pull Request

 # License 📄
-This project is licensed under the MIT License - see the [LICENSE](https://pub.dev/packages/feature_generator/license) file for details.
+This project is licensed under the BSD_3 License - see the [LICENSE](https://pub.dev/packages/feature_generator/license) file for details.